shubhambhatia2103/AWS-S3-Static-Website/README.md

 3. Create a new bucket:
  * Give it a unique name (e.g., my-awesome-website-bucket).
  * Choose a region closest to your target audience (e.g., Asia Pacific (Mumbai) `ap-south-1`).
+4. Create a new bucket:
+   * Give it a unique name (e.g., my-awesome-website-bucket).
+   * Choose a region closest to your target audience (e.g., Asia Pacific (Mumbai) `ap-south-1`).
 4. Enable ACLs:
    * During bucket creation, under "Object Ownership," select ACLs enabled.
    * This allows fine-grained control over the permissions of individual objects in the bucket.